 The wineries have staked out different territories, Mudbrick winery specializes in weddings, they have the facilities for large parties, villas and lodges to rent and are booked for nuptials two years out.
 Cable Bay Vineyards is noted for its fine dining and ocean views.
 Wild is for fun and games (literally) and Thomas Batch for its 360-degree view at the highest point on the island, including the Auckland skyline, and really fine wines and cheeses and for its scenic walks.

 We took the ferry to Waiheke Island and then got on the hop on hop off bus that takes you to the beaches, wineries and breweries.
 The bus company was not doing well.
 They own three double decker buses.
 One had its engine impaled by a pylon and was out of service, a second had problems with the emergency exit and was out of service, so there was only one.
-While we were on it a double decked bus, sitting on the upper deck, an upper deck window was impaled by a tree branch and that but went out of service.
+While we were on it, a double decked bus, sitting on the upper deck, a tree branch impaled an upper deck window and that bus went out of service.
 The driver announced that he was going to get something stronger than wine and that effectively ended our tour for the day.
 I was thinking of one more stop but we went back to the ferry.
 They did have some single decker buses but they hold fewer people so at some stops the bus was full and people were left behind.
 That didn’t happen to us but you thought twice about getting out of the bus on the far side of the island from the ferry.

 We stopped at Wild, not for the wine, but because they brew ginger beer.
 Their product is only available on the island because it is not pasteurized.
 This winery/microbrewery is a lot of fun.
 They have games between the rows of vines.
 Between several rows they have an archery range, between others bocce ball, and others corn hole.
 They have a big kids’ playground and also have a range to shoot clay birds.